-Representative achievements include: Claude A. Buss, ed., National Security Interests in the Pacific Basin, Hoover Institution Press, 1985; Ralph Cossa and Jane Khanna, "East Asia: Economic Interdependence and Regional Security," International Affairs, Vol.73, No.2 (April 1997), pp. 219-234; Aeron L. Friendberg, "Ripe for Rivalry: Prospects for Peace in a Multi-polar Asia," International Security, Vol.18, No.3 (1993/1994), pp. 5-33; Barry Buzan, "Security Architecture in Asia: the Interplay of Regional and Global Levels," The Pacific Review, Vol.16, No.2 (June 2003), pp. 143-173.
+Representative achievements include: Claude A. Buss, ed., National Security Interests in the Pacific Basin, Hoover Institution Press, 1985; Ralph Cossa and Jane Khanna "Fast Asia: Economic Interdependence and Regional Security," International Affairs, Vol.73, No.2 (April 1997), pp. 219-234; Aeron L. Friendberg, "Ripe for Rivalry: Prospects for Peace in a Multi-polar Asia," International Security, Vol.18, No.3 (1993/1994), pp. 5-33; Barry Buzan, "Security Architecture in Asia: the Interplay of Regional and Global Levels," The Pacific Review, Vol.16, No.2 (June 2003), pp. 143-173.
 Chinese scholars have also carried out relevant research.
 Please see Su Hao, From Dumbbell Structure to Olive Community: Cooperative Security in the Asia-Pacific Region, Beijing: World Affairs Press, 2003; Liang Yunxiang, "The Current Situation and Conception of Asia-Pacific Security Architecture after the Cold War," The Journal of International Politics, No.3 (2001), pp. 52-58; Ni Feng, "On the Political and Security Architecture in East Asia," The Chinese Journal of American Studies, No.3 (2001), pp. 7-23; Liu Xuecheng, "Emerging Asia-Pacific Security Architecture and China's Asian Diplomacy," The Journal of Contemporary Asia-Pacific Studies, No.6 (2008), pp. 83-94.

-perceived by many scholars, one of the major contributing factors of the state of "no-order" and even "disorder" in the Asia-Pacific security order is the imperfect regional security architecture.
+Adam P. Liff and G. John Ikenberry, "Racing towards Tragedy?
+China's Rise, Military Competition in the Asia perceived by many scholars, one of the major contributing factors of the state of "no-order" and even "disorder" in the Asia-Pacific security order is the imperfect regional security architecture.